-- All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL - DSLs (or other appropriate school staff) will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required - DSLs will signpost and refer to appropriate support agencies - DSLs will lead on TAF meetings where is it appropriate for them to do so - DSLs will follow the local safeguarding processes and refer to Children's Social Care where Early Help has not been successful in reducing risk and meeting unmet needs using Lancashire Continuum of Need and Thresholds Guidance
+- All staff and volunteers can identify the risk factors that indicate a family or pupil may benefit from Early Help and can follow school procedures to share this with the DSL - DSLs will undertake a Family Early Help Assessment, when appropriate, to identify what Early Help is required - DSLs will signpost and refer to appropriate support agencies - DSLs will lead on TAF meetings where is it appropriate for them to do so - DSLs will follow the local safeguarding processes and refer to Children's Social Care where Early Help has not been successful in reducing risk and meeting unmet needs using the Levels of Need contained within Working Well with Children and Families in Lancashire guidance

-9. Abuse and neglect
+8. Abuse and neglect

 Abuse is defined as a form of maltreatment of a child which involves inflicting harm or failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing the ill treatment of others - this can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family, institutional or community setting by those known to them or by others, e.g. via the internet.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by one or multiple adults or other children.

-Physical abuse is defined as a form of abuse which may involve actions such as hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
+Physical abuse is defined as a form of abuse which may involve actions such as hitting, shaking, throwing, biting, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical abuse can also be caused when a parent fabricates the symptoms of, or deliberately induces, illness in a child.
 Staff are aware of Female Genital Mutilation, a form of Physical abuse.